-The Southbank Centre’s Wintertime Festival has a busy schedule of entertainment for all the family from Friday 10th November 2017 to Thursday 4th January 2018.
-Highlights include live shows, a winter market, and ABBA sing-alongs.
+The Southbank Centre’s Wintertime Festival has a busy schedule of entertainment for all the family from 9th November 2018 to 6th January 2019.
+Highlights include live shows, a winter market, and global street food.

 Christmas in Leicester Square

-Christmas in Leicester Square opens on November 10th and offers range of entertainment as well as a Christmas market and Santa’s Grotto.
-Highlights include Monski Mouse’s Christmas Baby Disco Dancehall (on certain dates) and Winter Windows, an exhibition of stained glass windows designed by local schools.
+Christmas in Leicester Square is running from November 9th 2018 to 6th January 2019, and offers range of entertainment as well as a Christmas market and Santa’s Grotto.
+Highlights include Monski Mouse’s Christmas Baby Disco Dancehall, Brat Kids Carnival and The Showstoppers’ Christmas Kids Show!.

 Lord Mayor’s Show

 In 1215 King John allowed Londoners to elect a mayor.
 Every year since, the Lord Mayor of London travels from the City of London to Westminster to pledge their loyalty to the King or Queen.
-This has evolved into the Lord Mayor’s Show, a river pageant and parade across London which features marching bands, dancing and fireworks and which attracts around half a million people annually.
-This year’s show is on Saturday November 11th.
+This has evolved into the Lord Mayor’s Show, a vibrant procession across London which features the Lord Mayor’s splendid coach, marching bands, dancing and live performances and which attracts around half a million people annually.
+This year’s show is on Saturday November 10th.
 (Today the Lord Mayor of London is a ceremonial post, and is separate from the Mayor of London, which is an elected post).

 Each winter a large chunk of Hyde Park becomes Winter Wonderland.
-From 17th November the popular attraction offers live shows, a huge outdoor ice rink, fairground rides and a Christmas market.
+From 22nd November 2018 the popular attraction offers live shows, a huge outdoor ice rink, fairground rides and a Christmas market.
+This year’s highlights include The Snowman™ Experience (an immersive, walk-through cinematic attraction), Peter Pan on Ice and ice sculpting workshops.
 There’s no charge to enter Winter Wonderland – you just pay for the activities which you do.
 It’s a good idea to book ahead for things like ice-skating and the live shows.